Deh Pahn

-Deh Pahn (ده پهن) is a village in Dorudfaraman Rural District of the Central District of Kermanshah County, Kermanshah province, Iran.
+Deh Pahn (ده پهن) is a Neighbourhood in Kermanshah, Iran.
+It was a village in Dorudfaraman Rural District of the Central District of Kermanshah County, Kermanshah province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 3,463 in 859 households.
 The following census in 2011 counted 4,767 people in 1,311 households.
 The 2016 census measured the population of the village as 6,548 people in 1,887 households.
 It was the most populous village in its rural district.